uhuruos/CloverOS/README.md

 It will ask to modify the sudo settings back to default, just hit z there.

-### Package isn't available
-Make an issue so I can add the package.
-In the meantime, edit `/etc/portage/make.conf` and edit the following line:

-`EMERGE_DEFAULT_OPTS="--keep-going=y --autounmask-write=y --jobs=2 -G"`

-to

-`EMERGE_DEFAULT_OPTS="--keep-going=y --autounmask-write=y --jobs=2"`

-This disables the binhost and uses Portage's ebuilds for packages.

 ### Controlling twm
 Open Applications menu: rightclick on desktop